4 Cool Ways to Use Salesforce Dynamic Picklists in Forms

 - A Salesforce picklist field: Options match the value set of a picklist on your Salesforce instance

-- Salesforce object lookup results: Options match the results of the lookup query in the Salesforce Prefill connector
+- Salesforce object lookup results: Options match the lookup configuration set up by the form creator

 The benefits?
 Your dynamic picklists will always be aligned with what’s in Salesforce, and if you have dynamic picklists connected to the same Salesforce picklist and configured the same way across multiple forms, any updates you make in Salesforce will apply to all those forms at once!
 Ta-da!
 No duplicate work!